 And as a friendly reminder, a few dos & don’ts while visiting Machu Picchu:

-This post on the new rules of Machu Picchu was originally published in July 2017, when the new rules became effective on July 1, 2017.
-Our team of experts have since updated the content to reflect any changes and new graphics; our most recent update occurred January 2019.
+This post on the new rules of Machu Picchu is among AdventureSmith Explorations’ extensive collection of travel guides.
+Find more on the AdventureSmith Travel Blog or discover more about our Machu Picchu Peru tours.
+This information was originally published in July 2017, when the new rules became effective on July 1, 2017.
+Our team of experts have since updated the content to reflect any changes and new graphics; our most recent update occurred October 2020 to reflect changes amid COVID-19.